 Publishing your docs

-When you are ready for your docs to be publicly accessible, you can publish them using the Fern CLI.
+When you are ready for your docs to be publicly accessible, publish them using the Fern CLI.
+Choose one of the following approaches: publish only to a production site, or to separate staging and production sites.

 $fern generate --docs